T

 $0.5–$1

-Large, twisted dumplings filled with spiced meat (usually beef and pork) and broth, or sometimes cheese or mushrooms.
-The trick is to slurp the broth first before eating the dumpling itself.
+Large, twisted soup dumplings filled with spiced meat (often beef and pork) and broth, or sometimes cheese or mushrooms.
+The trick is to slurp the broth first, then eat the dumpling, leaving the knot (which is not eaten).

 Mtsvadi

-Georgian shashlik, typically pork, lamb, or veal marinated and grilled over wood embers.
-The smoky char and tender meat are a carnivore's delight.
+Georgian barbecue, typically skewers of marinated pork, lamb, or veal grilled over an open flame.
+The smoky char and tender meat make it a quintessential Georgian feast.

 Lobiani

-Where to try: Local bakeries (Dukani) throughout the city, particularly in the Old Town.
+Where to try: Local bakeries throughout the city, especially in the Sololaki district.

 $3–$6